iut-cse/OOKata/.github/ISSUE_TEMPLATE/problem.md

 ---
-name: Problem
+name: New Problem
-about: Template for new problem
+about: Use this template to post a new problem
 title: ''
 labels: 'Difficulty: Medium'
 assignees: ''